StreamX Delivery Service

 When you work with GenericPayload or payloads, framework acknowledges the messages for you without any interaction.
 By default, messages are acked after processing is finished and nacked when exception is thrown from the function.
 However, when you use the Message<> object, you have to ack or nack the messages manually.
 If message is not acked in given timeout, it is redelivered and processed again.
 See SmallRye Message Acknowledgment for more details.

-Managed vs External Delivery Services
+Managed compared to External Delivery Service

 There are 2 types of delivery services: managed and external.
 The types differ in the characteristic.